krair/cloud-tools/wireguard/README.md

 - Backup old working config, revert if error(s)
 - Remove a peer by name or IP
 - Disable/enable peer by name or IP
-- Non-Pihole DNS
+- DNS "none" or "custom" options
 - Detect removed peer when adding a new peer, insert into empty (slot)
-- Ask if the profile is to be used for DNS only or for full VPN mode
-- Test on Ubuntu/Debian

 *Later*
 - Install and configure full Wireguard setup including firewalld/nftables config